jwhitted-clover/virtual-keypad/README.md

 - [x] Auto-connect option
 - [x] Improve UX when selecting a device
 - [x] Switch errors to toasts
+- [x] Allow void after payment success
+- [x] Handle partial payment
+- [ ] Get rid of transaction and payment stores if they are not needed
-- [ ] Add timeouts to transactions
+- [ ] Remove MANUAL entry (configurable?)
 - [ ] Support more than sale transactions
 - [ ] Add validation to configuration
 - [ ] Add help to configuration
 - [ ] Test error flows in thunks
+- [ ] Add timeouts to transactions
 - [ ] Enable Service Worker
 - [ ] Check for device online on device selection screen
-- [ ] Handle partial payment
-- [ ] Allow void after payment success
 - [ ] Complete README